planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 ---

-## Rolls

-Call for a **Roll** when you need a random number and are not worried about success or failure.
-This is useful for encounter tables, enemy numbers, damage from hazards, falls, traps, etc. To do this, roll the dice and add up the numbers on the faces.
-The “d” in a Roll is always lowercase.
-For example, a “3d6” roll results in a number from 3-18.

-While uncommon, you may see fractional rolls for narrower ranges, such as 1-2 (1d6 ÷ 3 or flip a coin) or 1-3 (1d6 ÷ 2).
-Sometimes you halve or double the result of a Roll.
-If halved, the general halving rule in this game is to round up.
-To keep things simple, avoid the use of fractions beyond this.

-### Roll Modifiers

-***Bonuses*** (+) or ***Penalties*** (-) may apply to a Roll, such as “2d6+4” giving a result from 6 to 16, or “2d6-4” for a result from 0 to +8.
-The result of a roll never drops below zero.
-As a general rule, do not stack bonuses or penalties from multiple sources, only apply the highest bonus and penalty from the situation.

-1. Roll the required dice.
-2. Add up the die face results.
-3. Apply any bonuses or penalties.

----

 ## Checks

-A ***Check*** is when you are “checking” to see if an action succeeds or fails by rolling a pool of dice.
-These are central to working with the METTLE engine, so just learning these lets you easily handle the rest of the system.
-A Check may also yield unexpected benefits or drawbacks, making it a useful prompt for interesting scenes.
+***Check*** to see if an action succeeds or fails by rolling a pool of dice.
+This method is the key to the rest of the METTLE engine.

 ### Success & Failure

-To make a Check, declare what your character is doing, then roll dice equal to the Attribute they are doing it with.
-For Attributes, use CONCEPT if it fits the task, otherwise default to MOTIVE for mental, NATURE for social, or POISE for athletics.
-Add up the face numbers of all the dice showing 1-3; this is the ***Score***.
+To make a Check, declare what the character is doing, then roll dice equal to the Attribute they are doing it with.
+For Attributes, use CALLING if it fits the task, otherwise default to MOTIVE for mental, NATURE for social, or POISE for athletics.

+Add the face numbers of dice showing 1-3; this is the ***Score***.
 Count the number of dice showing 4-6; this is the ***Edge***.
-For example, rolling [4, 1, 3, 5, 2, 2] yields a Score of 8 (from 1 + 3 + 2 + 2) and 2 Edge (from 4 & 5).
-Score determines if you succeed, while Edge reflects the quality of success.
+For example, rolling [4, 1, 3, 5, 2, 2] yields a Score of 8 (1 + 3 + 2 + 2) and 2 Edge (4 & 5).
+Score determines if they succeed, while Edge reveals how well.

-Your Check succeeds if the Score equals or exceeds (≥) the **Difficulty** of the task.
-This can be an arbitrary number set by the Guide or a target’s defensive Attribute.
-Most Checks do not count excess Score, so once you reach the Difficulty you can stop adding it up.
+ A Check succeeds if the Score equals or exceeds (≥) the ***Difficulty*** of the task.
+This is a number set by the Guide or a target’s defensive (“passive”) Attribute.
+Most Checks do not count excess Score, so there is no need to keep adding beyond that.
+Zero Difficulty is an automatic success, so skip straight to counting Edge in that case.

 {: .text-center }
 **READING the DICE**